 In recent years he has branched into car, travel and ‘luxury gonzo’ journalism, earning regular commissions from some of the most prestigious and widely-read magazines and newspapers in the UK and beyond.
 He’s also been responsible for launching half a dozen magazines and has authored several books.

 Adam benefits from senior-level PR and marketing experience both in-house and on the agency side, working across premium automotive and motorsport brands.
-He has a unique understanding of cars and F1 in the context of luxury lifestyle media and collaborates across fashion, arts and entertainment.
+He has a unique understanding of cars and F1 in the context of luxury and lifestyle media and collaborates across fashion, arts and entertainment.

 When he’s not on assignment, Adam lives and works in London SW1.
+A ‘gentleman racer’, he occasionally competes in sports car championships.